lukasbestle/shareable/README.md

 - **Timeout**
   An inactivity timeout.
 If the file hasn't been downloaded for this amount of time, the file is considered expired.
   If you remove the default value and leave the field empty, no timeout is set.
+- **Start timeout immediately**
+  If checked, the timeout will be active from the "Created" date on.
+Otherwise it will be active after the first download.
+This allows two different use-cases:
+  - **Immediate start**: You want to share a file with a group of people and automatically want to delete it once no one downloads it anymore.
+Particularly useful together with a fixed expiry time (e.g. "expire in one year, but quicker if no one downloaded the file for a month").
+  - **Start with the first download**: You want to share a file with one person only and want to delete the file after they have downloaded it (e.g. "delete the file two days after the last download").
+By not starting the timeout immediately, you give the recipient time to download the file for the first time (which will then start the timeout timer).
+Please note however that a request is sometimes triggered by apps without the recipient actively clicking on a link (e.g. by messenger apps when generating a URL preview).
+This feature unfortunately won't work for those use-cases.

+Shareable will by default create a subdirectory for each published file inside the `data/files` directory.
+This makes direct file URLs harder to guess and also ensures that the original filenames of the uploaded files can be kept without having to append a suffix to the filename.
+You can disable this feature in the config if you prefer to keep all files in the top-level.

 ### Sharing files